 - Never let your bag out of your sight.

 - When shopping secure your bag to the trolley.

 - Keep your doors locked when travelling in a motor vehicle.

-- Ensure people cannot lean into vehicle through open windows.
+- Ensure people cannot lean into your vehicle through an open windows.

-- Park in places where there is a lot of people.
+- Park in places where there are lots of people.

 - Check before you get out of your car for any suspicious people loitering nearby.

 - Never leave bags / valuables on display in an unattended vehicle.

 - Always have your keys in your hand when you return to your car.
 This means you can unlock your car immediately.

 - Hold onto your handbag until you are inside the vehicle and don’t place it on the ground or roof of car.